RawBerryTeam/RawBerry/README.md

 ## License
 The MIT License.

-## Non-offical (util i get as cotributaor on RedberryTeam or whatever)
+## Non-official (until I get as contributor on RedberryTeam or whatever)
 - [Firelabs-io](https://github.com/firelabs-io)
     **dev-7073A: https://github.com/firelabs-io/RawBerry/tree/dev-7073A**

-## uninportant (from dev-7073A):
+## Unimportant (from dev-7073A):
-- feactures:
+- Features:
-    - basic echo
+    - Basic echo
-    - clear
+    - Clear
-    - help
+    - Help
-    - logo
+    - Logo
-    - about
+    - About
-    yep that its
+    Yep, that's it.